All Episodes

 It's good for national security.

-Um, so we got a dual justice system that's gonna persecute, not prosecute, any Republican.
+Well, so we got a dual justice system that's going to persecute, not prosecute, any Republican.

-They're gonna give a pass to any Democrat, and then we're gonna get stuck with these policies that are gonna destroy the economy, because that's pretty much what I see happening, Harold Hamm.
+And then we're going to get stuck with these policies that are going to destroy the economy because that's pretty much what I see happening, Harold Hamm.

-Uh uh, you know, for all the good things you said about the book.
+Thank you for all the good things you're said about the book.

-I think it's uh fun, informative read for all your uh all your listeners and enjoy it and that they'd learned something from it.
+I think it's a fun, informative read for all your listeners, and they'd enjoy it, and they'd learn something from it.

-So I've I appreciate all the things that you said about it.
+So I appreciate all the things that you said about it.

-When you look at this and why, you know, we had energy independence for the first time in seventy-five years.
+When you look at this and why, you know, we had energy independence for the first time in 75 years.

 We had record low oil prices, record low inflation.